 A small amount of bleeding is to be expected following multiple extractions of teeth.
-If bleeding occurs, during your surgery recovery, place a gauze pad directly over the bleeding socket and apply biting pressure for 30 minutes.
+If bleeding occurs, place a gauze pad directly over the bleeding socket and apply biting pressure for 30 minutes.
 If bleeding continues, a moist tea bag can be used for 30 minutes.
 If bleeding persists, call our office immediately.
 Do not remove immediate dentures unless the bleeding is severe.
 Expect some oozing around the side of the denture.

 Do not rinse your mouth vigorously.
 After the first day, use a warm salt-water rinse (one-eighth teaspoon of salt in a glass of lukewarm water) every four hours and following meals to flush out particles of food and debris that may lodge in the operated area.
 After you have seen your dentist for denture adjustment, take out denture and rinse three to four times a day.

 Restrict your diet to liquids and soft foods that are comfortable for you to eat.
 As the wounds heal, you will be able to advance your diet.

 Lastly, follow all surgery recovery instructions to give your body the best chance to heal.
 Multiple teeth extraction recovery will be smoother if you follow all the post-surgical instructions.